 Reducing the stress of caring

-List the caring tasks you undertake which cause or trigger stress.
+Being a carer can be stressful, but listing the caring tasks you undertake which cause or trigger stress may help.
 Prioritise your tasks and identify what resources are available to you that can help reduce stress.

 - Ask family members for help - talk to them regularly and include them in your care decisions.